 Since their marriage, the couple worked on obtaining his citizenship.
-They faced several stumbling blocks, but he was granted several stays; that is until last November when he was abruptly scheduled to be deported.
+Despite several stumbling blocks, the man was granted several stays; that is until last November, when abruptly he was scheduled to be deported.
 Apparently, he was only one year too old to qualify for the 2012 Deferred Action for Childhood Arrivals (DACA) program, and ICE refused to grant him a stay until a new DACA ruling that might allow him to stay.
 He was forced to say goodbye to his family on January 15, 2018, MLK Day.

 So, should a hardworking, law-abiding, tax-paying family man who has lived in this country for nearly 30 years, married to an American citizen and father to two American children, be deported to a now unfamiliar country?

 Is this justice?
 What do you think?
 I’d like to hear from you.